Timothylock/Pi-Home-Automation/README.md

  7. Make sure nodejs is installed onto the pi and everything is updated.
 You can find a guide of installing nodejs onto your particular model on the internet.

+ 8. Install sqlite `sudo apt-get install sqlite3`

- 8. Follow the guide [here](https://github.com/fivdi/pigpio) to install pigpio module for node
+ 9. Follow the guide [here](https://github.com/fivdi/pigpio) to install pigpio module for node

- 9. install the node modules by running
+ 10. install the node modules by running
  ` npm install `

- 10. Run the configurator to tell the server which pins what sensors/relays are plugged into ` python configure.py `
+ 11. Run the configurator to tell the server which pins what sensors/relays are plugged into ` python configure.py `

- 11. You can now run the server
+ 12. You can now run the server
  ` node server.js `

- 12. You can connect to the server by entering your Pi's IP address into any web browser
+ 13. You can connect to the server by entering your Pi's IP address into any web browser

 **Starting with the Pi**
 You can set the server to start up along with the Pi.
 This is not a watchdog so if the server crashes, it will not be automatically restarted.
 Please check how to set up a watch dog on the internet.